ni/nimi-python/docs/nidigital/class.rst

 ---------------

     .. py:attribute:: active_load_ioh

+        Specifies the current that the DUT sources to the active load while outputting a voltage above VCOM.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.